kevgo/has/README.md

 has [no] uncommitted-changes
 ```

-Check whether a Git branch contains commits that its remote branch doesn't have
+Check for Git commits not on the remote branch
 ([examples](features/unpushed-commits.feature)):

 ```